gchoy/Text-Processing/README.md

 # Text-Processing
-Basic text file processing.
-Includes word count and  running mean for all files in wc_input folder
+Provides basic text file processing.
+Includes scripts that count all the words of a group of files and determines the running mean of these files

 Just download and run using bash run.sh